DataDog/hiring-engineers/answers.md

       ![in progress flask app](/assets/apm/in_progress_flask_app.png)
     - Okay so I run virtualenv flask-env according to the directions and see this:
       ![flask env](/assets/apm/flask_env.png)
-    - So I guess I successfully created a virtual environment.
-Now I try activating it with: source flask-env/bin/activate
+    - Now I try activating the virtual environment with: source flask-env/bin/activate
     - And then try this again: pip install Flask
-    - Ugh I get this again:
+    - But I get this again:
       ![flask error v2](/assets/apm/flask_error_v2.png)
     - Let me trying cd-ing into the logs folder... ah okay so it seems there is an SSL issue:
       ![error log](/assets/apm/error_log.png)